junxit/us-congress-bills-116/metadata.md

 - 2019-05-09 — Introduced in House
 - 2019-05-09 — Introduced in House
 - 2019-05-09 — Referred to the House Committee on Financial Services.
+- 2019-09-19 — Considered under suspension of the rules. (consideration: CR H7810-7812)
+- 2019-09-19 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+2613.
+- 2019-09-19 — Motion to reconsider laid on the table Agreed to without objection.
+- 2019-09-19 — Mr. San Nicolas moved to suspend the rules and pass the bill.
+- 2019-09-19 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H7810-7811)
+- 2019-09-19 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H7810-7811)